Diversity Intensive Guidelines

 - Approvals: A copy of any service-learning or IRB approvals as needed, as well as any graduate student instructor approvals should be submitted.

-- Initial Review: You will receive a response from Megan Merrill letting you know your proposal was received.
+- Initial Review: You will receive a response from the committee chair letting you know your proposal was received.
 Don’t worry, if you forgot to include anything, or we need any additional information, we will let you know right away,

 - Success!
-The committee co-chairs will send you confirmation of your course’s DI status.
+The committee chair will send you confirmation of your course’s DI status by the end of October or February.